clarissalabrum/math4610-1/basicReview/algebra.md

 in a basic computation.
 For example, Newton's method requires a loop over computing linear approximations to roots of nonlinear functions.
 One formula for the application of Newton's method is:

 Note that the subscript, k, is chosen to be in the sequence of natural numbers, k=1, 2, 3, ...
+The reader should be aware that the application of Newton's method could go on forever.
+As a thought experiment, if Newton's method is started from a rational number and the root we are trying to find is an irrational number, Newton's method will never produce an exact value.
+Newton's method will at best produce an approximation of the root.

+The takeaway from the example above, is that since we will only have a finite amount of time to produce a solution to any mathematical problem, the set of natural numbers is larger than can be used for practial purposes.